 Mayor Warren has worked with local Mayors to stop the raiding of funds by the state with the elimination of RDA and Courtroom Closures.
 She is also a member of the U.S. Conference of Mayors (USCM).
 She is a member of the Educational Task Force of the (USCM), recognizing the need to improve the educational level for all students and preparing them for the future jobs brought to Fontana.

 In 2012, Fontana began construction of three interchanges to accommodate the over 200,000 residents and the growth of the goods movement throughout the Inland Empire.
 These interchanges that represent more than $150 million in investment will create many opportunities for the City.

-From 1991 to March 2015, she was been employed by the City of Upland.
+From 1991 to March 2015, she was employed by the City of Upland.
 She worked as Deputy Director of Public Works.
-As the Deputy in charge of infrastructure maintenance, she handled landscaping, streets, parks, storm drains, trees, sidewalks, fleet, and facilities.
-She joined the City of Upland as a consultant for the Neighborhood Restoration Program and later became a City employee in Fire, Building, Police, Code Enforcement, and Integrated Waste Management Departments.
+As the Deputy in charge of infrastructure maintenance, she handled landscaping, streets, parks, storm drains, trees, sidewalks, fleet and facilities.
+She joined the City of Upland as a consultant for the Neighborhood Restoration Program, and later became a City employee in Fire, Building, Police, Code Enforcement, and Integrated Waste Management Departments.

-Warren is a member of the Street Tree Seminar, Inc., Maintenance Superintendents Association, and League of California Cities.
-Previously she worked in banking as Vice President/Group Product Manager for Cash Management Services.
-Ms. Warren also worked for the City of Los Angeles 8th District Councilman Robert Farrell and Los Angeles County District Attorney’s Office in Community Services focusing on the delivery of city/county services for youth and seniors.
+Mayor Warren is a member of the Street Tree Seminar, Inc., Maintenance Superintendents Association, and League of California Cities.
+Previously, she worked in banking as Vice President/Group Product Manager for Cash Management Services.
+Ms. Warren also worked for the City of Los Angeles 8th District Councilman Robert Farrell and Los Angeles County District Attorney’s Office in Community Services, focusing on the delivery of city/county services for youth and seniors.

 Mayor Warren has served on various Council Subcommittees such as Water/Recycled Water Projects and Development Processing for New Communities.
-Also, Ms. Warren currently serves as a Fire Commissioner for the newly formed San Bernardino County Fire Department, Fontana Fire Protection District and represents Fontana at the Inland Empire Utilities Agency Policy Committee.
+Also, Mayor Warren currently serves as a Fire Commissioner for the newly formed San Bernardino County Fire Department, Fontana Fire Protection District and represents Fontana at the Inland Empire Utilities Agency Policy Committee.
 She has been granted an Honorary Doctors Degree in Theology from Next Dimension Bible College.